ryankembrey/todo/README.md

    If no file path is provided, the application will default to "todo.txt" in the current directory.

 Alternatively, download a binary from the [releases](https://github.com/ryankembrey/todo/releases) page.
+This does not require any prerequisites to be installed.

 ## Usage